selimslab/selimslab.github.io/_NOTES/essais/character.md

 "Well-being is attained little by little, and nevertheless is no little thing itself"

-Real wealth is building character, applying your qualities and healing your dark side
+Real wealth is building character, applying your qualities, and healing your dark side

 "Circumstances don't make the man but reveal him"